ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 reader.updateRuntimeSettings(runtimeSettings);
 ```

-Please notes, the upload of the settings will fail if there is an invalid value in the newly added settings, which means none of the settings will be updated.
+Please note, when there exists an invalid value in the `runtimeSetting` object you want to update, none of the settings are updated.

+## Next Steps

+- Optimize the performance
+  - How to boost speed
+  - How to boost read-rate
+  - How to boost accuracy